aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-layout/_index.md

 Certain presentations (like posters) are often converted to PDF docs.
 If you are looking to convert your PowerPoint to PDF to access the best printing and accessibility options, you want to set your slides to sizes that suit PDF documents (A4, for example).

 Aspose.Slides provides the [SlideSize](https://reference.aspose.com/slides/php-java/com.aspose.slides/slidesize/) class to allow you to specify your preferred settings for slides.
-This Java code shows you how to use the [getType()](https://reference.aspose.com/slides/php-java/com.aspose.slides/slidesize/#getType--) property (from the `SlideSize` class) to set a specific paper size for the slides in a presentation:
+This PHP code shows you how to use the [getType()](https://reference.aspose.com/slides/php-java/com.aspose.slides/slidesize/#getType--) property (from the `SlideSize` class) to set a specific paper size for the slides in a presentation:

 ```php
   // Instantiates a Presentation object that represents a presentation file